jgibbons-cp/datadog/run_script_from_agent/README.md

 ## Configure the Script to Run

 The script will live in `/etc/datadog-agent/private-action-runner/script-config.yaml`.
 An example can be found [here](https://docs.datadoghq.com/actions/private_actions/run_script/?tab=linux#configure-scripts).
+We will walk through a full example below.

 ## Permissions

-The script will be run by a non-root user called dd-agent.
+The script will be run by a non-root user called `dd-agent`.
 If you need to run privileged commands you will need to [grant permissions](https://docs.datadoghq.com/actions/private_actions/run_script/?tab=linux#grant-permissions).
-Narrow them down as granular as possible.
+Narrow them down to be as granular as possible.

 ## Testing